 The last kilometre lies along a footpath by the dangerously busy A82 - take care when crossing to the Inveruglas Car park which marks the northern terminus of the Three Lochs Way.

-While waiting for your ferry or bus, a must do at Inveruglas is to sample the delights of the little cafe there where you can ask the assistant for the Three Lochs Way Achievement Book so you can add your name to the list of those who have completed the route!
-It is hoped that the cafe will be open during the winter months on Fridays, Saturdays and Sundays.
-Best to check their Facebook page for latest info.
+While waiting for your bus or lift, a must do at Inveruglas is to sample the delights of the little cafe when it is open.
+There you can ask the assistant for the Three Lochs Way Achievement Book so you can add your name to the list of those who have completed the route!

 Our Funding Partners